rust-lang/rust/doc/tutorial.md

 * Accessing an out-of-bounds element of a vector.

-* Having no clauses match when evaluating an `alt check` expression.
+* Having no clauses match when evaluating an `match check` expression.

 * An assertion failure.